Nallantli/Sono/README.md

 # `asta` -> `asəta`
 ```

 In addition, there are further `Feature` assimilation options.
-Denoting features with qualities `A-`, `B-`, or `C-` creates a variable feature linked to the quality in the Search parameter, Lower Bound, and Upper Bound respectively.
+Denoting features with numeric qualities (e.g. `0`, `1`, `2`, ...) creates a variable feature linked to the quality in the `Phone` or `Matrix` that corresponds to that integer read from left to right.

 For instance, a rather complicated nasal assimilation rule in Japanese: